mpapadomanolaki/multi-task-L-UNet/README.md

 ```
    The csv files will be saved in a folder named '/xys/'.

 5. Download the provided '/code/' folder and run main.py to begin training.
-Inside the script you should provide your '/Fsplit/' folder destination path as well as the '/xys/' folder destination path
+Inside the script you should provide your '/Fsplit/' folder destination path as well as the '/xys/' folder destination path:
 ```ruby
 train_areas = np.load('..../Fsplit/Ftrain.npy').tolist()
 val_areas = np.load('..../Fsplit/Fval.npy').tolist()